All Episodes

 Unless and until that conflict is resolved by the Iraqis, there's going to continue to be violence.

-Such tr this is just dense.
+Such short-sightedness, such this is just dense, just dense.

-Next question, if I can about terrorism, Breck Girl.
+Next question, if I can, about terrorism.

 Aren't we in a war on terror in America?

-What I was saying, and I stand by it, is the President of this administration have used this term, global war on terror, to justify everything they do, ranging from the war in Iraq to Guantanamo to torture to illegal spying on the American people.
+What I was saying and I stand by it is, the president of this administration have used this term global war on terror to justify everything they do, ranging from the war in Iraq to Guantanamo, to torture, to illegal spying on the American people.

-But what's been missing is any sort of long-term strategy to undermine the forces of terrorism.
+How what's been missing is any sort of long-term strategy to undermine the forces of terrorism.

-Global poverty, spread of disease, all those things that contribute to the to the efforts of terrorists to recruit.
+Global poverty, spread of disease, all those things that contribute to the, to the efforts of terrorists to recruit.

 This is pretty dangerous because he hasn't the slightest clue.